analogdevicesinc/VSCode-Maxim/userguide.md

 ![Opening settings.json](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/settings.JPG)

 Set the `"target"`, `"board"`, and `"debugger"` variables for your target platform.
+See the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md) if you're unsure what to set here.
 For example, for the MAX32670 I would set:
 * `"target":"MAX32670"`
 * `"board":"EvKit_V1"`
 * `"debugger":"cmsis-dap"` (leaving at default)
     * The value "cmsis-dap" is used for the MAX32625PICO debugger adapter, which comes with our EVKITs and is used in the platforms with integrated debuggers such as the MAX32670EVKIT.
 Unless you're using a different adapter, such as an Olimex, leave this value at its default.

 Save your changes with `CTRL+S` and reload the VS Code window.
-A reload is necessary after changing the target platform so that VS Code re-parses the config file and re-loads Intellisense from scratch to use the correct updated filepaths.
-The window can be re-loaded with the `Reload Window` developer command.
-Use `Ctrl + Shift + P` to open the developer command prompt.
+A reload is necessary after changing any options in `settings.json`.
+The VS Code window can be re-loaded quickly with the `Ctrl + Shift + P` -> `Reload Window` developer command.

 ![Reload window](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/reload_window.JPG)